Butrans Skin PatchPronunciation

 How should I use Butrans?

 Use Butrans exactly as prescribed.
-Never use Butrans patches in larger amounts, or for longer than recommended by your doctor.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Buprenorphine can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
+Never use Butrans in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

-Apply the Butrans skin patch only to clean, dry skin.
-Use only clear water to wash the skin before you apply a skin patch.
-Soaps or other chemicals could increase the amount of buprenorphine your skin absorbs.
+Apply the Butrans patch only to clean, dry skin.
+Use only clear water (not soap or other chemicals) to wash the skin before you apply a patch.

-Apply the Butrans patch to a flat and hairless area of the chest, back, side, or outer side of your upper arm.
+Apply the Butrans patch to a flat area of the chest, back, side, or outer side of your upper arm.
 Wear the patch around the clock for 7 days.
-Never wear more than one Butrans skin patch at a time unless your doctor has told you to.
+Never wear more than 1 skin patch at a time unless your doctor has told you to.